makesites/kisscms/readme.md

 Setup
 -----
+KISSCMS may be installed using Composer (getcomoser.org) or by cloning it from its Github repository.

-1. Extract the archive and place the content of the kisscms folder where you want your website to be located.
+1. Extract the archive and place the contents of the folder where you want your website to be located.
 2. Place the files in the "html" folder should in your web root.
 All other folders one directory level above it.
 3. Open a browser and enter the address of your website.
 Sample content should already work with no further effort.
 4. Type "/admin" in your web address to enter the administration area.
 Default (username/password) are: ** admin / admin **